tulliopimentel/tulliopimentel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Data Analysis and Back-End with JAVA
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Spring and Java
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/tulliopimentelbarbosa/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 <div align="center">
   <a href="https://www.linkedin.com/in/tulliopimentelbarbosa/">